TECARTUS- brexucabtagene autoleucel suspension

 Monitor patients daily for at least seven days for patients with MCL and at least 14 days for patients with ALL at the certified healthcare facility following infusion for signs and symptoms of neurologic toxicity/ICANS.
 Monitor patients for signs or symptoms of neurologic toxicities for four weeks after infusion and treat promptly [see Dosage and Administration (2.3)].

-5.3 YESCARTA and TECARTUS REMS Program
+5.3 YESCARTA and TECARTUS REMS

-Because of the risk of CRS and neurologic toxicities, TECARTUS is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called the YESCARTA and TECARTUS REMS Program [see Boxed Warning and Warnings and Precautions (5.1 and 5.2)].
-The required components of the YESCARTA and TECARTUS REMS Program are:
+Because of the risk of CRS and neurologic toxicities, TECARTUS is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called the YESCARTA and TECARTUS REMS [see Boxed Warning and Warnings and Precautions (5.1 and 5.2)].
+The required components of the YESCARTA and TECARTUS REMS are:

 • Healthcare facilities that dispense and administer TECARTUS must be enrolled and comply with the REMS requirements.
 Certified healthcare facilities must have on-site, immediate access to tocilizumab, and ensure that a minimum of two doses of tocilizumab are available for each patient for infusion within two hours after TECARTUS infusion, if needed for treatment of CRS.